-This is a condensed version of the rule book.
+This is a condensed version of the rule book from 2017.
 The complete rules can be found here Rule Book Hack for Sweden 2017 updated 2017-01-17.

 Needs and challenges

 Government agencies need to raise awareness and show the value of their open data.

 The challenge for contestants is to make use of open data from government agencies (possibly combined with other data sources) in new solutions that create increased value in the society.
 A solution can comprise of a working technical solution, a prototype or a concept.

 The challenge for the government agencies is to spread and practically show the value with their open data.
 The challenges from 2017 are described on www.hackforsweden.se/challenges and will be updated for the round of 2018.

 The contest is free of charge and open for everyone.
 One can participate as an individual or in a team.
 Every team is allowed to be a maximum of 4 persons.
 Individuals can only participate in one team.